moccalotto/kaos/_brainstorms/ever-dungeon.md

----
-layout: page
-title:  Ever Dungeon
-top_menu: false
-rank: -1
----

-# Premise
+# The Premise

-The world consists on a single enormous city and a never-ending, living dungeon underneath it.
+The world consists on a single enormous medieval city and a never-ending, living dungeon underneath it.
+Outside the city walls is a never ending forrest (called The Forrest) on one side, and dark emptyness (called The Void) on the other.

+**Designer's Note:**
-While this setting would obviously work in a fantasy or high fantasy campaign, it could easily be adapted for other styles such as modern, futuristic, cyberpunk, steampunk, superhero, etc. In settings without magic, you can simply replace magic with technology.
+While this is high fantasy setting, it could easily be adapted for other styles such as modern, futuristic, cyberpunk, steampunk, superhero, etc.
+In settings without magic, you can simply replace magic with technology.
 In steampunk, a combination of tech and alchemy can replace magic.

-## The City
+# The City

 The city is enormous.
 Most citizens live in very tall buildings, and the more rich and powerful of course live in the top floors.